-- Do not get eggs which have thin shells or shells with cracks.
+- Do not get eggs that have thin shells or shells with cracks.
 These eggs will have difficulty in retaining moisture which is essential for the development of a healthy chick.
-Moreover, cracked eggs have an increased chance of contracting diseases.
+Moreover, cracked eggs have an increased chance of contracting diseases

-- Do not go for eggs which have an odd appearance.
+- Do not go for eggs that have an odd appearance

 How to Store Eggs for Incubation

 Ideally, you would want to hatch chicks in batches, as this makes the process easier.
 However, that would mean you would have to collect and store fertile eggs over a short period until you are ready to incubate them.

 One of the most important steps is to store the eggs properly.
 And if not done the right way, this can wreak havoc with the hatchability of the egg.
 The embryo needs proper care even before the start of the incubation, something which many egg producers and chicken keepers tend to disregard.

 To ensure that you see the hatching chicks in a healthy and hygienic way, you must follow all these guidelines:

 - Collect eggs thrice daily.
 If the temperature exceeds 85°F, increase collection to 5 times.
 You can break down by collecting eggs 2-3 times in the morning and collecting once or twice in the afternoon